ThibaultDieudonne/RiotMatchmaking/README.md

 # Abstract

-It's been a while a lot of League of Legends streamers claim matchmaking is rigged.
-Part of complaining players are convinced matchmaking algorithm imbalances games on purpose.
+It's been a while a lot of League of Legends streamers claim ranked matchmaking is rigged.
+Part of complaining players are convinced the system imbalances games on purpose.

 There might be an interest for Riot to do so, because the probability for a player to start a new game is correlated to his previous results, at every time scale: